 PUBLISHER: M. A. Donohue & Co., Chicago, 1901-1960s

-What seems to have happened is that the firm of (William P.) Donohue & (Michael A. Sr.) Hennebery began to dissolve (for unknown reasons) during 1898-1899; Donohue -- perhaps more accurately the Donohue family -- reorganized first and briefly as Donohue Brothers, but by 1901, with M. A. Donohue, Sr. in control, the firm emerged as M. A.Donohue & Co.
-Donohue then died in 1915, the firm surviving him into the 1960s as one of the longest extant firms controlled by a single company.
-Meantime, W. P. Henneberry established his own firm, The Henneberry Company which opened in 1901 with an agressive line of newly designed reprint editons.
+What seems to have happened is that the firm of Donohue & Henneberry began to dissolve (see the linked firm for details) during 1898-1899; Donohue -- perhaps more accurately the Donohue family -- reorganized first and briefly as Donohue Brothers, which purchased William L. Allison plates.
+By 1901, with M. A. Donohue, Sr. in control, the firm emerged as M. A.Donohue & Co.
+Donohue died in 1915, the firm surviving him into the 1960s as one of the longest extant firms controlled by a single company.
+Meantime, William P. Henneberry established his own firm, The Henneberry Company which opened in 1901 with an agressive line of newly designed reprint editons.
 Henneberry died a few months before Donohue, in May 1915.

 LUCILE’s ISSUED BY M. A. Donohue & Co.: M. A. Donohue published Lucile in both "handy volume" and "library-size" formats; 1902 United States Catalog.
 Lucile.
 Donohue.
 25c, 35c, 50c, $1, $1.50.
 1912 Donohue Lucile.
 50c; $1.50; lea. $1; $1.50.

 The firm contributed a catalog to PTLA only once, in 1914; that catalog made no mention of Lucile editions/series.
-Catalogs, and even advertising, have proved elusive: Cary Sternick has found a single catalog, dateable to about 1905.
-This makes it difficult to link copies of Lucile to named series, and most of those listed below are taken over from Henneberry & Donohue sources.(
+Catalogs, and even advertising, have proved elusive: Cary Sternick has found a single catalog, dateable to about 1905, who has kindly shared many of the identifications shared below.
+The remainder of those listed below have been taken over from Henneberry & Donohue sources on the assumption that M. A. Donohue continued them without changing series name.

 AETNA EDITION..
 This edition was first issued by Donohue, Henneberry & Co. after 1895.
 Note seahorse monogram lower right corner of scroll: W. W. Denslow's mark.